infoaed/pseudovote/README.md

 # Pseudovote

 Simple voting machine providing privacy preserving yet auditable polls/elections on the Internet.
-Voting takes place as a three step process making use of e-mail, pseudonymity and public bulletin boards:
+Making use of e-mail, pseudonymity and public bulletin boards, the voting takes place as a three step process:

 1. Deliver dedicated pseudonyms to a list of e-mails;
 2. Collect the votes on a public bulletin board;